Here’s the simplest guide I could make on how to get started with film photography.

 Developing film at home is surprisingly easy, and an extremely forgiving process.
 There are all kinds of people online who give rigid guidelines that you must follow to a tee or risk ruining everything and burning your house down.
 I’ve broken their rules many times and I still have my house, so joke’s on them, right?

-If you’d like to learn more about developing film at home, here’s a simple guide that we’ve created on how to get started, including a handy list of the required items.
+Most film-developing chemicals will expire within 6 months of opening, so it’s only going to be worthwhile if you develop a certain number of films to use them up on time.If you’d like to learn more about developing film at home, here’s a simple guide that we’ve created on how to get started, including a handy list of the required items.

 9. Find a community darkroom, or build one of your own